Distributed Multi-Agent Reinforcement Learning with One-hop Neighbors and Compute Straggler Mitigation: Experiments

-Tab.~\ref{tab:ising_conv} shows the convergence reward and convergence time of different methods.
-When the number of agents is small ($M=9$), all methods achieve roughly the same reward.
+\paragraph{Ising Model} As shown in Tab.~\ref{tab:ising_conv}, when the number of agents is small ($M=9$), all methods achieve roughly the same reward.
 DARL1N takes the least amount of time to converge while EPC takes the longest time.
 When the number of agents increases, it can be observed that the EPC converges immediately and the convergence reward it achieves when $M = 64$ is much higher than the other methods.
 The reason is that, in the Ising Model, each agent only needs information of its four fixed neighbors, and hence in EPC the policy obtained from the previous stage can be applied to the current stage.
 The other methods train the agents from scratch without curriculum learning.
-For illustration, we also show the convergence reward and convergence time achieved by training EPC from scratch without curriculum learning (denoted as EPC Scratch in Tab.~\ref{tab:ising_conv}).
+For illustration, we also show the performance achieved by training EPC from scratch without curriculum learning (labeled as EPC Scratch in Tab.~\ref{tab:ising_conv}).
 The results show that EPC Scratch converges much slower than EPC as the number of agents increases.
 Note that when the number of agents is 9, EPC and EPC Scratch are the same.
 Moreover, DARL1N achieves a reward comparable with that of EPC Scratch but converges much faster.
-Fig.~\ref{fig:ising_tt} shows the average time taken to train each method for 10 iterations in different scenarios.
-DARL1N requires much less time to perform a training iteration than the benchmark methods.
+From Fig.~\ref{fig:ising_tt}, we can observe that DARL1N requires much less time to perform a training iteration than the benchmark methods.

 \paragraph{Food Collection}